Ossifier/password-generator/README.md

 3. Allow users to specify words or character lists they would like to use in generating their passwords.

 ## COMPLETED TO DOS:
-1. Add the capability to write passwords to a .txt file. >>> Now writes to JSON.
+1. Add the capability to write passwords to a .txt file. >>> Now writes to JSON files.